HugoFara/leggedsnake/README.md

 ### Setting up Virtual Environment
 We provide an [environment.yml](https://github.com/HugoFara/leggedsnake/blob/master/environment.yml) file for conda.
 Use ``conda env update --file environment.yml --name leggedsnake-env`` to install the requirements in a separate environment.

+If you are looking for a development version, check the GitHub repo under [HugoFara/leggedsnake](https://github.com/HugoFara/leggedsnake).

 ## Requirements